ta-hughes/oregoninvasiveshotline/README.md

 ## Getting started

-To build the application dependencies in your host's environment:

-    make init

-To prepare the database you may use, e.g., the `import_database` command to install a copy of production data.
+Ensure that you have Docker and Docker Compose installed in your host's environment.

 To use the provided Docker container definitions:

-    venv/bin/docker-compose up -d
+    docker-compose -f docker-compose.dev.yml up -d

 To authenticate with the provided default user: